Tongji-KGLLM/Tongji-KGLLM.github.io/_people/wang-haofen.md

 <div style="display: flex; align-items: center;">
   <div style="flex: 65;">
     <h3>AI-Ceping <a href="https://ai-ceping.com">[link]</a></h3>
-    <p>AI-Ceping is a cutting-edge platform dedicated to the evaluation and advancement of large AI models.
-As a pioneer in the field, AI-Ceping offers a comprehensive suite of tools and services designed to test, improve, and showcase artificial intelligence capabilities.</p>
+    <p>AI-Ceping is a cutting-edge platform dedicated to the evaluation and advancement of LLMs.
+As a pioneer in the field, AI-Ceping offers a comprehensive suite of tools and services designed to test, improve, and showcase LLMs capabilities.</p>
   </div>
   <div style="flex: 35; text-align: center;">
     <img src="/assets/images/project/AI-ceping.png" alt="AI-Ceping" width="300">